 In customer service, a ticketing system is a tool that helps support agents manage tickets.
 The system creates a ticket to keep track of a customer’s requests and interactions across different channels.
 Thanks to this solution, agents find it easier to manage different requests and come up with relevant answers to customer questions.

 Tickets are automatically created by the system, which saves a lot of manual work.
 Hence, with the right ticketing system, agents can focus on providing top-notch customer service instead of tackling endless repetitive tasks.
-Therefore, it’s no surprise that using a ticketing system can boost your team’s productivity in a major way.
+Therefore, it’s no surprise that using ticketing services can boost your team’s productivity in a major way.

 Think about it this way: why hire more people to manage administrative tasks when you can automate them instead?
 A ticketing system will not only make your business more scalable but make your employees happier as they won’t need to deal with monotonous chores.